-Power Supply Relay Board Status Indicators
+Relay Board LED Status Indicators

-The relay board (1XPCB4) is an interface between solenoid valves, relays, the main contactor, and the control board (1XPCB3).
-An ON or OFF condition is sent from the control board through REC1 at the bottom of the relay board, which switches one of the relays on 1XPCB4 on or off.
+The power supply relay board (1XPCB4) is an interface between solenoid valves, relays, the main contactor, and the control board (1XPCB3).
+An ON or OFF condition is sent from the control board through REC1 at the bottom of the relay board, which switches 1 of the relays on 1XPCB4 to on or off.
 The corresponding solenoid or external device is then energized or deenergized (output is sent via REC3 or REC4 at the top of the relay board).
-Figure 5-5 shows the relay locations on 1XPCB4 as well as the LED status indicators.
-Figure 5-6 shows relay board LED on/off status during system test and run modes.
+Figure 5-4 shows the relay locations on 1XPCB4 as well as the light emitting diode indicators (LEDs).
+Figure 5-5 shows the relay board LED on/off status during system test and run modes.